tanyavm7/Pedometer_Pals/business/UserResarch.md

+Observation 1: Change Name
+- Observation Statement: A lot of people found an issue with the name being pedometer pals, due to it being a children's app and having the word “pedo” in it.
+Also, the word pedometer might be too advanced for children to understand, making it less appealing to younger audiences.
+- Supporting Data: That was our biggest suggestion in our survey
+- Team Action (if any): We decided to change the name to STEPETS

 Observation 2: Water Tracker
 - Observation Statement: someone suggested adding a feature that allows you to give your pet water every time the user drinks water, so you can keep track of how much you drink through the app.
 - Supporting Data: This will help encourage kids to drink a healthy amount of water a day